nf-core/rnaseq/README.md

 If you use  nf-core/rnaseq for your analysis, please cite it using the following doi: [10.5281/zenodo.1400710](https://doi.org/10.5281/zenodo.1400710)

+An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.

 You can cite the `nf-core` publication as follows:

 > **The nf-core framework for community-curated bioinformatics pipelines.**